MicrosoftDocs/power-automate-docs/articles/desktop-flows/actions-reference/variables.md

 ## <a name="sortdatatableaction"></a> Sort data table

-Sorts the data table rows in ascending or descending order by the specified column, provided that all its values have the same data type
+Sorts the data table rows in ascending or descending order by the specified column, provided that all its values have the same data type.

 ### Input parameters